Skip to main content

 Neighborhoods (unique to mySidewalk)

-As we mentioned earlier, mySidewalk acquires the majority of geographies from US Census cartographic boundary files.
-New boundaries for the Census geographies are released each year.
+mySidewalk acquires the majority of geographies from US Census cartographic boundary files.
+Census geographies are updated annually to align with the most recent 5-year American Community Survey (ACS) estimates.

-Neighborhood and City Council Districts are geographies built and maintained by mySidewalk.
-We update these ad-hoc a few times per year as requested by customers.
-If a change has happened to boundaries in your community, please notify your Customer Success Manager.
+• Neighborhoods and City Council Districts: We update these ad-hoc a few times per year as requested by customers.
+If a change has happened to boundaries in your community, please notify your Customer Success representative or email [email protected].

 Geography